Kite blog

 Fortunately, most baked products like brownies, muffins, cookies and hot cross buns freeze and defrost well without changing the quality of their flavour, texture or consistency.
 Any moisture that is released when defrosting won’t be significant enough to cause leaks, but you still want to use absorbent materials when packing as leaks are against shipping guidelines.
 We recommend our compostable greaseproof paper sheets as these will help to contain any grease or moisture whilst also helping to keep your goods intact.

 Before any of this, however, you first need to pick a shipping box.
-Luckily for all the bakers out there, Kite supply a range of ecommerce, postal and large letter postal boxes which are perfect for the job and offer cost savings by complying with Royal Mail’s PiP Guide.
+Luckily for all the bakers out there, Kite supply a range of ecommerce, postal boxes and large letter postal boxes which are perfect for the job and offer cost savings by complying with Royal Mail’s PiP Guide.

 Please be sure to check dimensions and weights against the guide before shipping to avoid any unexpected costs.